vuestorefront/vue-storefront/doc/FAQ and Receipes.md

 ### <a name="multi-website"></a>How to support Multistore / Multiwebsite setup

-Currently, the Multi Website support is possible by setting up few separate instances of Vue Storefront configured to use other API endpoints + have few ElasticSearch indexes (each for one storeview).
+Currently, the Multi Website support is possible by setting up few separate instances of Vue Storefront configured to use other API endpoints + have few ElasticSearch indexes (each for one storeView).
 Magento2 API allows the user to simply add the: http://magento-store.example.com/store_code/V1 ... to the endpoitns so You can just switch the store view by changing store_code - from "default" to any kind of "en", "de" ...
 2